Skip to Main Content

 • Check the website for statements about restrictions on use.

-• Check to see if there is a Creative Commons license allowing free use under certain conditions.
+• Check to see if the site has a Creative Commons license allowing free use under certain conditions.

-• Ask permission to use the materials - most sites will say yes.
+• Ask permission to use the materials - many creators will say yes.

 • Link to the site instead of copying the content.